Monk 36 Limerick at anchor in the San Juan Islands at sunset

 More Tangled Wildlife

-After nearly eight months in Banderas Bay we are finally on the move again.
+After nearly eight months in Banderas Bay, we are finally on the move again.
 Hurricane season and then some personal issues kept us in a marina much longer than we had anticipated.
-We just arrived in Mazatlan after a nice two night passage.
-Considering we could have driven here in a few hours (it's only 170 miles as the boat travels) we made pretty good time.
-We had mostly no wind which was a good thing as the [...]
+We just arrived in Mazatlan after a nice two-night passage.
+Considering we could have driven here in a few hours (it's only 170 miles as the boat travels), we made pretty good [...]

 Mar24, 2013